Shubham7567/javascript-course/ReadME.md

 4. Commit your changes: `git commit -m 'Added explanation for XYZ'`
 5. Push to the branch: `git push origin feature-new-topic`
 6. Open a pull request.

-## 📜 License
-This repository is open-source and available under the [MIT License](LICENSE).

-Happy Coding! 🚀